my-flow/fintex/README.md

   }
 }

-FinTex.initiate_payment(f, credentials, payment)
+FinTex.initiate_sepa_credit_transfer(f, credentials, payment)
 ```

 ## Error handling
 Most of the functions in this module return `{:ok, result}` in case of success, `{:error, reason}` otherwise.
 Those functions are also followed by a variant that ends with `!` which takes the same arguments but which returns the result (without the `{:ok, result}` tuple) in case of success or raises an exception in case it fails.

 ## SSL hostname verification & path validation
-In order to prevent man-in-the-middle attacks it is recommended to enable **hostname verification** of the bank server's SSL certificate.
-This security feature verifies that the server's hostname matches the common name (CN) of the server's SSL certificate.
+In order to prevent man-in-the-middle attacks it is recommended to enable **hostname verification** of the bank server’s SSL certificate.
+This security feature verifies that the server’s hostname matches the common name (CN) of the server’s SSL certificate.
-In addition the **path validation** feature checks the bank server's SSL certificate against a list of trusted Certificate Authorities (CAs).
+In addition the **path validation** feature checks the bank server’s SSL certificate against a list of trusted Certificate Authorities (CAs).
 Where this list is located depends on the local operating system, e.g. on Ubuntu a concatenated single-file list of certificates is available at ``/etc/ssl/certs/ca-certificates.crt``.
 An example of how to set up both security features is included in [config/config.exs](config/config.exs).

 ## Proxy Settings